fleetdm/fleet/docs/Using-Fleet/Osquery-process.md

 If the child process is `Non-existent`, either because it didn't exist in the first place or because it was terminated, the watcher will try to spawn a new child process.
-But first, it will check whether the maximum number of allowed process re-spawns was reached, if it was, then the osquery process shutdowns.
+But first, it will check whether the maximum number of allowed process re-spawns was reached.
+If it was, then the osquery process shutdowns.

 After checking the state of the child worker, we check the state of every managed extension.
 Which could be `Alive` or `Non-existent`.